builders-blueprint-series/from-coder-to-engineer/body-new/chapter-5.md

 ---

-:large_blue_circle: One way to visualize layers in an application is to think of each as a project or separate dll.
+:large_blue_circle: One way to visualize layers in an application is to think of each as a project or separate DLL.
 This allows you to both mentally and physically separate them easily.

 ---

 If you are new to the terms layers or boundaries, do not fret.
 Software engineering uses a lot of overloaded terms that can have the same meaning.
 We are primarily concerned with keeping logic in the correct place to enable proper automated testing.